codenotary/immuch/README.md

 # ImmuCh - Immutable Communication Channel Tool

-Immuch is a tool written in Golang for secure communication backed by [ImmuDB Vault service](https://vault.immudb.io/).
+Immuch is a tool written in Golang for secure communication backed by [immudb Vault service](https://vault.immudb.io/).
 It implements a simple message sending and receiving while guaranteeing tamperproof exchange.

 Message can be sent either in plain text, encrypted with symmetric AES key or making use of PGP public/private key infrastructure.